xslendix/tos-1/readme.md

 # templeos in ring 3
 ### you ***must*** already know the basics of templeos before attempting to use this
-### readme is intentionally minimalistic as an entry barrier
+"tos" in lowercase in this project's codebase and Wiki does not refer to TempleOS' abbreviation, it refers to this project(runtime/loader) <br>
-"tos" in lowercase in this project's codebase and Wiki does not refer to TempleOS' abbreviation, it refers to this emulator
+it's hard to describe what this exactly is because it doesn't "emulate" anything in the traditional sense, though it loads a mostly orthodox kernel and can compile/run HolyC software as you would on a real bare metal machine as it runs Terry's compiler and emits machine code that's executed directly on the host CPU

 # building
 ## windows users